soda-inria/hazardous/doc/index.rst

    **Competing risk settings**

-   Predicting which event will occur, and when, from data where some of the events have not yet been observed:
+   Predicting which event will occur, and when, from data where some events have not yet been observed:

    .. image:: competing_risk_diagram.svg